musikid/gsoc/proposal.md

 I also did a bit of yak shaving (meh), [fancy](https://github.com/musikid/fancy.git) being the most complete one.
-This GSoC is the perfect occasion to be more involved in the open source community, particularly for the FreeBSD project, that I like.
+This GSoC is the perfect occasion to be more involved in the open source community, particularly for the FreeBSD project, that I love.

 ## Timeline

 I aim to write first a single-threaded test runner, along with fixtures to be shared between the tests.
-Then, as a secondary objective, I will also add ATF support to rely on Kyua test runner, to inherit from its high quality reporting.
+Then, as a secondary objective,
+I will add ATF support to rely on Kyua test runner, to inherit from its high quality reporting.
 Finally, I will try to add support for multithreading to our test runner.